DavidKendall/can-loopback-mbed-os/README.md

-# A loopback program for Flexcan on FRDM-K64F
+# A receiver program for Flexcan on FRDM-K64F

 ## Introduction